yaswanthramanam/DeWill_Zerepy_Cron_Agent/README.md

 poetry run python main.py
 ```

-## Quickstart to Start & Launch an Agent
+## Configure connections & launch an agent

 1. Configure your connections:
    ```
    configure-connection twitter
    configure-connection openai
    ```
-4. Load the example agent:
+4. Load your agent (usually one is loaded by default, which can be set using the CLI or in agents/general.json):
    ```
    load-agent example
    ```